Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 Must speak Common.

 ### Resources
-You must spend 5 downtime days (40 hours) to perform this activity and can only do this activity two times per calendar month.
+You must spend 5 downtime days (40 hours) to perform this activity and can only do this activity two times per calendar month (your last day working will determine the month that job falls in).

 ### Resolution
 Choose up to 3 of your skills that you are proficient in and make a skill or tool check for each one.
 Add the totals together, divide by 3 and round down.